pedrosan/TheAnalyticsEdge/README.md

 * [The Analytics Edge - Unit 4 : Judge, Jury and Classifier](http://rpubs.com/PedroSan/TAEu4_SCOTUS)
 * [The Analytics Edge - Unit 4 : Predicting Health Care Cost Risk](http://rpubs.com/PedroSan/TAEu4_HealthCareCosts)

+Please note that these were made for my own interest and benefit and posted just in case they could be helpful for somebody else.

+-GF